aryank09/F1-Race-Postion-Predictor/README.md

 # F1-Race-Position-Predictor 🏎️🏁

-This project is a **work in progress** aimed at building a neural network-based deep learning model to predict the top 5 finishers for an F1 race weekend.
+This project is aimed at building a neural network-based deep learning model to predict the top 5 finishers for an F1 race weekend.
 The model leverages practice session data, qualifying results, and driver points to analyze performance trends and forecast race outcomes.

 ## Features
 - **Comprehensive Data Analysis**: Incorporates practice session data, qualifying results, and driver points to deliver data-driven predictions.